Join our newsletter

 EO

-Did you think that that came from his time at business school?
+Did you think that came from his time at business school?
 What was driving his sensibility?

 MG

 It came from him being a kid riding his motorcycle around Europe and working in archaeological digs in Turkey.
 He was comfortable riding a motorcycle around Europe, working in an archaeological dig.
 He saw the world as a very big place.
-And, of course, he’s working with Iris Love, a famous archaeologist, and she was one of his mentors.
+Of course, he’s working with Iris Love, a famous archaeologist, and she was one of his mentors.
 She’s talking about world art history.
-You’re living it, you’re looking at it, so he is an American, who is in Europe.
+You’re living it; you’re looking at it; so he is an American, who is in Europe.

 EO